-Buffy the Vampire Slayer replaced the actress who played Nikki Wood in season 5's "Fool for Love" with another actress for her several appearances in season 7.
+The show replaced the actress who played Nikki Wood in season 5's "Fool for Love" with another actress for her several appearances in season 7.

 There's also the pilot where Willow was played by Riff Reagan.
 Alyson Hannigan took over in the main series.